anazibinurasheed/websocket-conn-go/README.md

 Websocket-conn-go
 ===
 An example application to understand Web socket protocol.
 A handy app to get started with.

+The websocket send back the sented message with the server signature message.

 ## Use
 - Clone
   ```